opportus/object-mapper/README.md

 A *source point* can be either:

+-   A *static property*, statically defined in the source class
--   A property
+-   A *static method*, statically defined in the source class
+-   A *dynamic property*, dynamically defined in or overloaded by the source object
--   A method
+-   A *dynamic method*, dynamically overloaded by the source object
+-   Any extended *static|dynamic source point*

 A *target point* can be either:

--   A property
+-   A *static property*, statically defined in the target class
+-   A *static method parameter*, statically defined in the source class
+-   A *dynamic property*, to dynamically define in or overload by the target object
--   A method parameter
+-   A *dynamic method parameter*, to dynamically overload by the target object
+-   Any extended *static|dynamic target point*

 A *check point* can be any instance of [`CheckPointInterface`](https://github.com/opportus/object-mapper/blob/master/src/Point/CheckPointInterface.php).